Overseas applicants please click here to find out more information about our international admissions process.

 St Chris has an excellent reputation for supporting students with Individual Needs and we are proud to do so.
 However, it is only possible for us to support a small proportion of our student intake each year.

 For candidates with Individual Needs, we ask for additional information to ensure that we can reasonably meet a child’s needs before assessing them formally.

-At the point of registration, we ask parents to disclose any known or suspected difficulties or diagnoses relating to their child’s health, wellbeing, abilities or behaviour.
+At the point of making an application, we ask parents to disclose any known or suspected difficulties or diagnoses relating to their child’s health, wellbeing, abilities or behaviour.

 Our Joint Head of Individual Needs considers the information submitted by parents alongside the current school report and reference in order to clarify access arrangements and discuss any additional support required.
 She may also contact the current school’s SENCO.

 Where we conclude that we can reasonably meet a child’s needs, we invite them for interview and assessment; where we do not, we inform the parents at this early stage to enable them to consider other options.

 The registration deadline for applicants with Individual Needs who wish to join St Chris in September 2020 is Friday 8 November 2019.